cspjst/PC-IX/README.md

 PC/IX 4.x
 Interactive UNIX, also known as PC/IX, and 386/ix were UNIX derivitives created for the IBM PC in the early 1980's.
 PC/IX was the first UNIX sold directly from IBM, but not the first UNIX sold for the IBM PC.
 (Venix/86 was the first.)
 The original PC/IX software sold was on 19 floppy disks and sold for 900 dollars.
 In 1985, 386/ix was introduced, later named Interactive UNIX.
 The last version released was 4.1.1 in July 1998 and was supported up until 2006.

-# Vintage UNIX Toolchain Bootstrap for ISC UNIX 4.1.1
+# Vintage UNIX Toolchain Bootstrap for SCO Interactive UNIX 4.1.1

    This document outlines the minimal, verified sequence to bootstrap a working GNU development environment on **Interactive UNIX 4.1.1** (SVR4, i386) using only the native `/bin/cc` and no preexisting GNU tools.

-   The goal: **compile XFree86 3.3.6** on real hardware (`immortis.smc.local`) using period-correct tool versions that actually build on this platform.
+   The goal: **compile XFree86 3.3.6** on real hardware using period-correct tool versions that actually build on this platform.

    ---